 - In general, if a resident violates program requirements, the shelter may terminate assistance in accordance with a formal process established by the program that recognizes the rights of individuals and families affected.
 The program is responsible for providing evidence that it considered extenuating circumstances and made significant attempts to help the client continue in the program.
-Programs should have a formal, established grievance process in its policies and procedures for residents who feel the shelter wrongly terminated assistance. - Shelters must provide the client with a written copy of the program rules and the termination process before he/she begins receiving assistance and keep a copy signed by the client in the file. - Programs may carry a barred list when a client has presented a terminal risk to staff or other clients.
-If a barred client presents him/herself at a later date, programs should review the case to determine if the debarment can be removed to give the program a chance to provide further assistance at a later date.
+Programs should have a formal, established grievance process in its policies and procedures for residents who feel the shelter wrongly terminated assistance. - Shelters must provide the client with a written copy of the program rules and the termination process before he/she begins receiving assistance. - Termination does not bar the program from providing further assistance at a later date to the same individual or family.
+Programs should never carry a "barred list" of clients unless said client has presented a terminal risk to staff or other clients.

-CLIENT AND PROGRAM FILES
+CLIENT FILES